What Are Pearly Penile Papules?

 Final Reassurance

-PPP are one of the most common harmless causes of bumps around the penis head.
+Fortunately, PPP are one of the most common harmless causes of bumps around the head of the penis.

 They are normal, benign, and often misunderstood.